Lita (wrestler): Return and WWE Women's Tag Team Champion (2022–2023)

-Ahead of her appearance in the 2022 edition of the Royal Rumble, Lita returned to SmackDown, stating that she had one run left in her.
-This led to a confrontation with Charlotte Flair.
+Ahead of her appearance in the 2022 edition of the Royal Rumble, Lita returned to SmackDown, as a face, which led to a confrontation with Charlotte Flair.
 At the event, Lita entered at #26 and eliminated former rival Mickie James before being eliminated by Flair.
-On January 31, 2022, Lita challenged Becky Lynch to a match at Elimination Chamber on Raw for the Raw Women's Championship.
+On January 31, 2022, on Raw, Lita challenged Becky Lynch to a match at Elimination Chamber for the Raw Women's Championship.
 At the event on February 19, Lita failed to win the title, but received a standing ovation after the match.

-After a one year hiatus, Lita returned to Raw on the February 6, 2023 episode, during a Steel Cage match between Lynch and Bayley, assaulting all three members of Damage CTRL (Bayley, Dakota Kai, and Iyo Sky), giving Lynch the victory.
-On the February 27 episode of Raw, Lita would team with Lynch, defeating Kai and Sky for the WWE Women's Tag Team Championship, after an assist from the returning Trish Stratus, giving Lita her first title reign since 2006.
+Ending a one-year hiatus, Lita returned to Raw on February 6, 2023, during a Steel Cage match between Lynch and Bayley.
+She proceeded to assault all three members of Damage CTRL (Bayley, Dakota Kai, and Iyo Sky) and giving Lynch the victory.
+On the February 27 episode of Raw, Lita would team with Lynch to defeat Kai and Sky for the WWE Women's Tag Team Championship after an assist from the returning Trish Stratus, giving Lita her first title reign since 2006.
+On March 6, Stratus, Lynch, and Lita challenged Damage CTRL to a six-woman tag team match at WrestleMania 39, where they were victorious.
+This was Lita's second WrestleMania match and first-ever win.

+On April 10, 2023, Lita was scheduled to defend the WWE Women's Tag Team Championship on Raw against Liv Morgan and Raquel Rodriguez.
+However, Lita was assaulted just prior to the start of the show, with Trish Stratus teaming with Becky Lynch to defend the title on her behalf.
+Morgan pinned Stratus with a roll-up, costing Lita and Lynch the titles.
+Stratus then attacked Lynch following the match.
+On the following episode of Raw, Stratus revealed herself as Lita's attacker, citing frustration with Lita appearing as Lynch's sidekick and overall anger at her legacy seemingly being forgotten.

+On the November 14, 2023, episode of NXT, Lita announced the qualifiers for the Iron Survivor Challenge at NXT Deadline.